 Challenges, Part 2: Scholarly Challenges

 Conceptual and empirical equivalence: The important challenge of conceptual and empirical equivalence across datasets is addressed in two articles in this Symposium.
 First, the article on “concepts before code” clarifies the conceptual challenge of ensuring equivalence of both concepts and measurements.
 Second, the article on “methodological variability in ex-post harmonization” highlights empirical data harmonization challenges, such as whether and how to best harmonize variables with different question wording and response options.
 Additional important topics for equivalence across datasets include sample type, quality, and weights, which can be affected by a variety of data collection challenges in different countries and regions (Montalvo et al. 2018).
-Researchers suggest that at least some of these challenges can be addressed by assessing weighting strategies for each survey program to inform the survey selection and harmonization process (Jabkowski et al. 2023; Joye e al. 2023).
+Researchers suggest that at least some of these challenges can be addressed by assessing weighting strategies for each survey program to inform the survey selection and harmonization process (Jabkowski et al. 2023; Joye et al. 2023).

 Descriptive contributions in a causal inference era: A key scholarly challenge discussed by multiple researchers leading ambitious projects is that survey data harmonization is based on the analysis of observational data, and is therefore primarily descriptive at a time when causal inference is often considered a more meaningful contribution, even though recent studies show the inferential power of combining high-quality harmonized survey data with experimental designs (e.g., Pereira 2021).
 Several researchers also discussed an evolving scholarly appreciation for high-quality descriptive research, as evident in the evolution from Gerring’s (2012) “Mere Description” and Stokes’s (2014) “Defense of Observational Research” to the more recent “Case for Description” by Holmes et al. (2024) and “Good Description” by de Kadt and Grzymala-Busse (2025).

-Time investment: A deeply-felt challenge emphasized by researchers is that survey data harmonization requires a time-intensive investment.
+Time investment: A deeply felt challenge emphasized by researchers is that survey data harmonization requires a time-intensive investment.
 Multiple researchers contrasted the time-intensive nature of this approach with experimental research.
 Those experienced with multiple research methods noted that researchers and grant project referees consistently underestimate how much time this research strategy requires.

-Peer review: Researchers discussed a recurring challenge posted by reviewers who on their inevitably selective familiarity with specific surveys to advocate for using more fine-grained variables than those in the harmonized dataset, even when the less detailed harmonized dataset is optimal for the project’s theory-informed goals.
+Peer review: Researchers discussed a recurring challenge posed by reviewers who draw on their inevitably selective familiarity with specific surveys to advocate for using more fine-grained variables than those in the harmonized dataset, even when the less detailed harmonized dataset is optimal for the project’s theory-informed goals.
 Several researchers noted this challenge as particularly acute for reviewers with Americanist expertise who lack familiarity with cross-national datasets.
 One strategy proposed to address this challenge is to prepare robustness tests based on the most commonly used surveys.

-Academic credit: Both early career and senior researchers noted the challenge of receiving appropriate academic credit for their scholarly investment in this type of research.
+Academic credit: Both early-career and senior researchers noted the challenge of receiving appropriate academic credit for their scholarly investment in this type of research.
 We already discussed related challenges of multi-researcher coordination, and this strategy’s relatively time-intensive demands, which can lead to sub-optimal data- and information-sharing.
 Strategies discussed in this Symposium’s concluding article include encouraging researchers to cite harmonized datasets and their constitutive survey programs, and providing opportunities for researchers who have produced harmonized datasets to showcase the usability of their data infrastructures for the broader scholarly community.

 Long-term infrastructure: As noted in the “opportunities” section, survey data harmonization projects are an appropriate fit for the common time horizons of relatively large research grants to individual Principal Investigators, such as NSF and ERC.
 As discussed further in this Symposium’s concluding article, an important long-term challenge is sustaining the valuable data infrastructure created by these projects after the conclusion of generous but time-limited project funding.